 Eddie Vega is a Cuban-born writer, photographer, English teacher, and amateur actor who holds degrees in literature, writing, and journalism from Columbia University and Brooklyn College (CUNY).

 His news writing has appeared in Washington Post, T.V.
 Guide, Backstage Magazine, Billboard Magazine, The Tampa Tribune, Orlando Sentinel, Austin-American Statesman, and his creative writing in Parnassus: Poetry in Review, Little Havana Blues, Brooklyn Review, River Styx, and more recently in Pearson’s middle school English textbook, My Perspectives.

-His seafaring novel, Awake Now, Sailor and book poems, Translating Grandfather's House and other Poems, Puntos and Decimas, are available on Amazon, as well as several issues of Noir Nation: International Crime Fiction, a magazine he publishes.
-Vega has the most exclusive readership on this side of bankruptcy.
+His seafaring novel, Awake Now, Sailor and book of poetry, Translating Grandfather's House and Other Poems, Puntos and Décimas, are available on Amazon, as well as several issues of Noir Nation: International Crime Fiction, a magazine he has been publishing since 2011.